-- a The coastal character, building envelope, design guidelines, and matters for consideration within Chapter 5.3 The Entrance Peninsula apply to this site and must be addressed. - b Redeveloped/new buildings must be orientated to maximise views of the lake. - c Development shall adequately address the relevant requirements of State Environmental Planning Policy (SEPP) 71 Coastal Protection. - d Provide adequate on-site public parking to cater for the future land use mix with the primary access from Pacific Street. - e Development design is to reduce any excessive overshadowing of neighbouring residential properties. - f A Traffic Impact Assessment (TIS) is to be carried out and is to demonstrate consultation with the Roads and Maritime Services (RMS) regarding access to the site. - g Provide off-road cycleways along Pacific Street from The Entrance Road to the Tuggerah Lake foreshore. - h Address flooding and coastal hazard constraints in compliance with Council's Tuggerah Lakes Floodplain Risk Management Study and Plan.
-All new development shall include an appropriate sea level rise allowance in the Flood Planning Level. - Development is to be located and designed with appropriate mitigating and adaptive measures against the anticipated impacts of climate change.
+- a The coastal character, building envelope, design guidelines, and matters for consideration within Chapter 4.6: The Entrance Peninsula apply to this site and must be addressed. - b Redeveloped/new buildings must be orientated to maximise views of the lake. - c Development shall adequately address the relevant requirements of State Environmental Planning Policy (Resilience and Hazards) 2021. - d Provide adequate on-site public parking to cater for the future land use mix with the primary access from Pacific Street.

+- e Development design is to reduce any excessive overshadowing of neighbouring residential properties. - f A TIS is to be carried out and is to demonstrate consultation with the Roads and Maritime Services (RMS) regarding access to the site. - g Provide off-road cycleways along Pacific Street from The Entrance Road to the Tuggerah Lake foreshore. - h Address flooding and coastal hazard constraints in compliance with Council's Tuggerah Lakes Floodplain Risk Management Study and Plan.
+All new development shall include an appropriate sea level rise allowance in the Flood Planning Level. - i Development is to be located and designed with appropriate mitigating and adaptive measures against the anticipated impacts of climate change.
 Such measures are to be consistent with Federal, State and Local Government Policies on climate change and sea level rise.
-Specifically: - i NSW Coastal Planning Guideline: Adapting to Sea Level Rise (August 2010) by Department of Planning and Infrastructure (DoPI); and - Flood Risk Management Guide: Incorporating Sea Level Rise Benchmarks in Flood Risk Assessments (August 2010) by Department of Environment, Climate Change and Water (DECCW).
+Specifically: - i NSW Coastal Planning Guideline: Adapting to Sea Level Rise (August 2010) by DoPI; - ii Flood Risk Management Guide: Incorporating Sea Level Rise Benchmarks in Flood Risk Assessments (August 2010) by DECCW.

-Figure 10 Long Jetty Town Centre Expansion Site - 132-136 Tuggerah Parade, 1-9 Thompson Street, 393, 399-407 The Entrance Road and 2-12 Pacific Street, Long Jetty
+Figure 10Long Jetty Town Centre Expansion Site - 132-136 Tuggerah Parade, 1-9 ThompsonStreet, 393, 399-407 The Entrance Road and 2-12 Pacific Street, Long Jetty

-3.11 Coles, Council Carpark and Toukley Senior Citizens Centre
+5.49.3.11 Coles, Council Car Park and Toukley Senior Citizens Centre

-- To facilitate development that will assist in economically and socially revitalising the Town Centre and contribute positively to a coastal design theme - To identify opportunities to fund Town Centre and civic improvements - To improve pedestrian access and public safety - To explore opportunities to improve and increase public carparking including multi-deck parking
+- To facilitate development that will assist in economically and socially revitalising the Town Centre and contribute positively to a coastal design theme - To identify opportunities to fund Town Centre and civic improvements - To improve pedestrian access and public safety - To explore opportunities to improve and increase public car parking including multi-deck parking